jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 The
 protection extends to both the and the depositor.

 Important documents may be signed by institution by pen.
-In this connection, fingerprint rather than the object is to prevent fraud, a signa- ture ought certainly to accompany the print on wills, deeds or sim- ilar papers, for it is obviously much simpler to obtain an involun- if tary print from the hand than to force a person to sign documents.
+In this connection, fingerprint rather than the object is to prevent fraud, a signa- ture ought certainly to accompany the print on wills, deeds or similar papers, for it is obviously much simpler to obtain an involuntary print from the hand than to force a person to sign documents.

 Prints from the hands of a dead man, an unconscious one, or one who was under physical constraint might easily be obtained.

 Other objections can also be raised, not to the use of fingerprints for identification, but to their use for oppression.
 The fingerprinting of employes by "hotels, factories, mills has been used in industrial warfare to exclude union men from employment.TYPES OF FINGERPRINTS Yet these objections are not
-103

 a means
 hands of certain agencies.
 to fingerprinting per se, as